nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### <a id="reminder"></a>Reminder for modules

-Whenever you open coNtactUS, a pop-up window will appear showing you modules that have a deadline due today or have a timeslot that is occurring today.
+Whenever you open **coNtactUS**, a pop-up window will appear showing you modules that have a deadline due today or have a timeslot that is occurring today.

 * For example, if today is a Wednesday, this pop-up window will show all modules that have a timeslot that occurs every